awsdocs/aws-greengrass-developer-guide/doc_source/core-ota-update.md

     --amzn-client-token myClientToken1
 ```

-The create\-software\-update\-job command returns a JSON object containing the job id and job ARN:
+The create\-software\-update\-job command returns a JSON object that contains the job ID and job ARN:

 ```
 {